thedynamiclinker/sudocode/opt/art.md

 Fast forward.

-After all, we're not covering this in detail here and now.
+After all, incompleteness isn't the point.

-Just a tour.
+Just a tour, for now.

 ![[mendelson-038.png]]